minecraftforum/rules/rules/global/rules.markdown

 ### Reporting a Post

 Rule breaking posts should be reported by any member that comes across them.
 There is a "report" button on every post.
 When a post is reported, the moderators of the site are alerted.
 Reports automatically include the post content so there is no need to copy the post into the report.
-Reports should contain an explanation of why a post is being reported and any relevent information to help speed up processing.
+Reports should contain an explanation of why a post is being reported and any relevant information to help speed up processing.

 Any content that needs moderator attention should be reported.
-There are no penalties for mis-reporting content, however abusing the report system is not allowed.
+There are no penalties for misreporting content, however abusing the report system is not allowed.

 ### Mini Modding